riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 ...
 ```

-If a workflow fails, then a `-resume` option allows it to be rerun from the point at which it failed (for example, after fixing the issue with the file for `WTnone`):
+If the workflow fails, then a `-resume` option allows it to be rerun from the point at which it failed (for example, after fixing the issue with the file for `WTnone`):

 ```console
 $ nextflow run prep_riboviz.nf \